 Mali has experienced great upheaval in recent years.
-First, a military coup attempt in the south (in 2012) created instability.
-Then other rebels took control of the north.
-These rebels, a mix of Tuareg separatists and Muslim extremists, tried to impose strict Islamic law.
-Cruel acts were committed, and some Christians were targeted for death.
-Up to 500,000 people fled to the south or to other countries, including most Christians in the region.
-French military intervention, followed by a UN presence, stopped the rebels.
-Elections and a new government in 2013 brought short-term stability.
-Islamist groups still operate and commit violent terrorist attacks.
-Now, the main conflict is between the nomadic Fulani herdsmen and the farming tribes of the Dogon and Bambara.
-Tensions have long existed between these groups, but these have escalated into murderous assaults by armed ethnic militia.
+Since 2012 there have been three military coups.
+In 2012, a mix of Islamist and Tuareg rebels in the north caused up to 500,000 people to flee to the south or to other countries, including most Christians in the region.
+Elections and a new government in 2013 brought stability, but only for a season.
+The subsequent coups in both 2020 and 2021 point to Mali's vulnerability.
+There is another ongoing conflict between the nomadic Fulani herdsmen and the farming tribes of the Dogon and Bambara.
+Tensions have long existed between these groups, but these have escalated into murderous assaults by armed ethnic militias.
 May the Prince of Peace prevail in a land crippled by violence!

 Islam in Mali tends to be moderate and uniquely West African.
 The large majority practice a tolerant brand of Islam that incorporates elements of African traditional religions and superstitious folk practices.
 Large amounts of aid from Libya and Saudi Arabia keep the population further tied to Islam.
 In Bamako alone, over 3,000 Qur'anic schools and individual marabouts teach about 40% of children.
 Pray for Muslims in Mali to have the opportunity to hear, read about and experience Jesus and the assurance of salvation He alone offers.